zanobox/CLI-max/README.md

 # CLI-max
-Script center for a personnal distro
+Script center for a personnal cli-oriented distro